 Located near Rhodes Town, the best-preserved medieval town in Europe, the Grecotel LUX ME Dama Dama features high standards of service.
 Enjoy seafront colourful gardens, exceptional range of swimming options including a beach with crystal clear water and four restaurant dining experiences.
+Highly recommended for families.

 The Sheraton Rhodes Resort is located in the beautiful bay of Ixia, just four kilometres from the city of Rhodes, a UNESCO World Heritage Site.
 A popular choice for family holidays as much as for a relaxing escape, the hotel has its own private beach where sun loungers await you.

 Built like an open-air amphitheatre on the side of a rocky cliff-face, Lindos Blu is a breath-taking hotel that adopts a sophisticated yet laidback approach to the Greek lifestyle.
 Enjoy panoramic views from your boho-chic room or the gorgeous penthouse sun terrace.

 The Mitsis Alila Resort & Spa is an ultra-all- inclusive hotel offering beachfront luxury accommodation, just eight kilometres from the ancient town of Rhodes.
 This resort will appeal both to familes and couples

 Cultural, fun and beautiful